damiansima/fire-sale/README.md

 ```

 ## DSL :: Basic
-This section it's just the root it describes the:
+This section is just the root, it describes the:
  - name
  - host